OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 For each role:

 1. Register a user.
-2. Generate and store two different sessions based on the two different roles.
+2. Establish and maintain two different sessions based on the two different roles.
-3. For every request, change the session token from the original token to another role session token and diagnose the responses for each token.
+3. For every request, change the session identifier from the original to another role's session identifier and evaluate the responses for each.
-4. An application will be considered vulnerable if the weaker privileged token contains the same data, or indicate successful operations on higher privileged functions.
+4. An application will be considered vulnerable if the weaker privileged session contains the same data, or indicate successful operations on higher privileged functions.

 #### Banking Site Roles Scenario